Updated: Jul 16

 Likewise, you should reach out to those who might need it.
-Sometimes the shift in focus to someone else is the lift we need!
+Sometimes the shift in focus from ourselves to someone else is the lift we need!

 I went through a period of debilitating stress and anxiety not that long ago.
 It came out of nowhere, and Knocked Me FLAT.
 It was terrifying and awful and I wouldn’t wish it on my worst enemy. (‘Cept that one guy… wait nevermind, this is a positive post, dammit.)

 Meds have their place and it is not a mark against your character if you need to take something.